George Sargent (golfer): Professional career

 In 1899 Sargent spent some time at Ganton Golf Club under Harry Vardon.
 He first made an impact in the 1901 Open Championship at Muirfield where we was in 6th place after the first round.
 Soon afterwards he became the professional at Dewsbury Golf Club.
 Later he moved to Canada, where he served as a professional at Royal Ottawa Golf Club and finished second in the 1908 Canadian Open.

 Sargent won the 1909 U.S. Open at Englewood Golf Club in New Jersey.
 He set a new 72-hole scoring record for the tournament of 290.
 He played in sixteen U.S. Open in total, and finished in the top-10 six times.
 He also won the 1912 Canadian Open and the 1918 Minnesota State Open.

 He is credited with introducing the use of motion pictures to study the golf swing.
 In the early 1910s be started work as a club professional.
 He was head professional at Scioto Country Club in Ohio from 1912 to 1924.
 Sargent became a member of the Professional Golfers' Association of America at its inception in 1916 and served as president for five years.
 After his stay at Scioto he moved onto Interlachen Country Club in Minneapolis, Minnesota from 1924 to 1928.
 He then moved to Maryland to work at Chevy Chase Club.
 He worked there from 1928 to 1932.
 His final club professional job was at East Lake Golf Club in Atlanta, Georgia from 1932 until his retirement fifteen years later.
 He is a member of the Georgia Golf Hall of Fame.

 Personal life

 He married Beatrice Margaret Pearse (1886–1968) in 1907 and fathered eleven children.
-Like him, his sons Harold and Jack are members of the Georgia Golf Hall of Fame.